Timing Belts Vs. Timing Chains

 As you can imagine, everything timing related needs to be installed very precisely or engine compression will be lost and internal engine damage could potentially be caused.
 The moment that the crankshaft and camshaft become "out of time", the engine completely loses its ability to move air, fuel, and exhaust into and out of the engine.
 No matter how much fuel and spark you throw at it, it will never run right if the mechanical timing is wrong.
 Now that we understand what mechanical engine timing is and how the timing belts and timing chains are an integral part of it, let's discuss why some automobiles use one over the other.

-Way back in the mid 1960's, Pontiac came out with an overhead cam, straight six engine that claims to be the first American car with a rubber timing belt.
+Way back in the mid-1960s, Pontiac came out with an overhead cam, straight-six engine that claims to be the first American car with a rubber timing belt.
 This automobile engine was really quite an impressive design at the time, and it is too bad that so many of them have been pulled out and discarded in exchange for "boring" V8's (ziiiiing!).
-Before Pontiac unveiled this engine design in 1966, nearly every 4-stroke engine was using a timing chain.
+Before Pontiac unveiled this engine design in 1966, nearly every four-stroke engine was using a timing chain.
 Automotive timing belts then and now are made of rubber, often with fiberglass or Kevlar woven into them for extra strength.
 They are known to be very quiet as they rotate, but they do wear out over time.
-Most vehicle manufacturers recommend that timing belts are changed between 60K and 100K miles, though there are exceptions in both directions.
+Most vehicle manufacturers recommend that timing belts are changed between 60,000 and 100,000 miles, though there are exceptions, both higher and lower.

-Timing chains look just like the chain on a bicycle, but much cleaner.
-The beauty of the timing chain is that they typically last a very long time.
-Some car manufacturers recommend replacing them at certain mileage or time intervals, while others claim that the chain is good for the life of the automobile.
+A timing chains looks just like the chain on a bicycle, but much cleaner.
+The beauty of the timing chain is that it typically lasts a very long time.
+Some car manufacturers recommend replacing it at certain mileage or time intervals, while others claim that the chain is good for the life of the automobile.
 It really depends on the make and model of the car or truck.
 The downfall of timing chains is that they are heavier, generally known to be noisier, and if they do break it is usually catastrophic to all of the surrounding engine parts.